BoxianWang/cs77-final-project/README.md

 4. CUDA executables are built into the `cuda/cmake-build-debug` directory
 	a. `inOneWeekend`: basic rendering of the final scene of the first book
 	b. `inOneWeekendFloat`: the same thing, at 1/3 the time
-	c. `inOneWeekendTree`: implements motion blur and tree-based object collisions
+	c. `theNextWeekTree`: implements motion blur and tree-based object collisions
-	d. `inOneWeekendSmarterTree`: the same thing, except the tree builder attempts to minimize the volume of each layer of the tree.
+	d. `theNextWeekSmarterTree`: the same thing, except the tree builder attempts to minimize the volume of each layer of the tree.
-	e. `advancedTracer`: implements all the advanced features in book 2.
+	e. `theNextWeekUnrolled`: parallelize the supersampling loop
+	d. `trace`: contains the code for prettier pictures on raytracing -- currently doesn't use unrolled supersampling or trees.
 5. Each CUDA executable is backed by a directory.
 They have the following structure:
 	a. `materials` is a directory of classes that extend `material`
 	b. `objects` is a directory of classes that can be collided with, though they